 - Add sugar if using.

-- Have a cup of this papaya juice in between meals or before bed time to relieve night time heartburn.
+- Have a cup of this papaya juice in between meals or before bedtime to relieve nighttime heartburn.

-- You may even use milk in place of water to make a papaya shake and have it as daytime drink.
+- You may even use milk in place of water to make a papaya shake and have it as a daytime drink.

 9. Apple Cider Vinegar for Heartburn in Pregnancy

 There are two opinions regarding why apple cider vinegar is one of the best home remedies for heartburn.
-One of these theories say that the acetic acid in vinegar helps lower stomach acidity by increasing its pH.
+One of these theories says that the acetic acid in vinegar helps lower stomach acidity by increasing its pH.
 This happens because acetic acid is a weaker acid than hydrochloric acid present in the stomach.
-It is said that vinegar helps buffer and maintain stomach acid at an optimum pH level so that your stomach can effectively digest food but may cause less problems with the esophagus thus preventing heartburn.
+It is said that vinegar helps buffer and maintain stomach acid at an optimum pH level so that your stomach can effectively digest food but may cause fewer problems with the esophagus thus preventing heartburn.
 The second theory says that the lower esophageal sphincter (LES) is also a pH sensitive valve.
 When there is insufficient acid present in the stomach, your LES valve frequently keeps opening up leading to acid reflux.
 You may have too little acid in your stomach due to various reasons.
 For example, in pregnancy, you put more effort to keep heartburn in check which might lower down the required amount of acid production in your stomach.
 In such a case when you drink apple cider vinegar, it provides sufficient acidity needed by the LES to function properly.